 Characterizing parts and providing information is integral to the synthetic biology community.
-You will be characterizing parts you construct, but it is also encouraged that you characterize parts that you received from the Registry.
+You will be characterizing parts you construct, but it is also encouraged that you characterize parts that you received from the Registry as a contribution (see below).
 This information will be useful for your own system as well as future projects for other Registry users.

 Depending on the function of your part you will want to use a system of characterization that will offer reliably accurate, preferably quantitative, data.

-Once you've characterized a part, you can add that information to the part's Main Page.
+Once you've characterized a part, you can document that information on the part's Main Page.
 Providing data to the community for new and old parts helps to improve the quality off that part.
 Future users will better understand the part and as a result create a better system.

 See BBa_I0500 as an example.